Email Processing in Lua

 end

-The next example shows how to return the accept verdict despite the changes made to the MilterModifier table:
+The next example shows how to return the accept verdict despite the changes made in the MilterModifier table:

 function milter_hook(ctx)